 - Landowner permission is required to trap on all private property not owned by the trapper.

 - Trappers are required to check their traps at least once a day and dispatch or release any captured animal.
-The only exception is body gripping traps set in the water or set under the ice, colony/cage traps set underwater, or foothold traps under the ice, which trappers are required to check every three calendar days and remove any animal caught.
+The only exceptions are body gripping traps set in the water or set under the ice, colony/cage traps set underwater, or foothold traps under the ice, which trappers are required to check every three calendar days and remove any animal caught.

 - Every trap a trapper sets on lands they do not own is required to have their name and address permanently and legibly attached to the trap or engraved on the trap.

 - All traps under ice will be marked with a tag visible above the ice.

 - Body gripping traps with a jaw spread over eight inches must be set five feet or higher above the ground, or in the water (see diagram below).